Sam Bowie: Sophomore season (1980–1981)

 Bowie's sophomore season saw him average 17.5 points, 9.1 rebounds, and 2.9 blocks per game.
 He was named a third-team NCAA Basketball All-American by the Associated Press.
 In 1981, he set, and now shares, the Kentucky record for most blocked shots in a game, with nine against St. John's.

 However, Bowie began sustaining injuries that would plague the remainder of his basketball career.
 In the third-to-last game of his sophomore season against Vanderbilt, Bowie went up for a dunk but came down off balance.
 He landed with most of his weight on his left leg, saying that he felt pain but initially tried to play through it.
 Kentucky qualified for the 48-team 1981 NCAA tournament as the #2 seed in the Mideast Region, with a first-round bye.
 In the Wildcats' first game of the tournament, against #7 seed Alabama-Birmingham, Bowie fouled out, playing 21 minutes, as Kentucky was eliminated by UAB 69–62.

 Injuries (1981–1983)

-After the 1980–1981 season, a stress fracture in his left tibia was discovered, the injury caused Bowie to miss the entire 1981–82 season.
-The stress fracture did not heal completely and Bowie sat out the entire 1982–83 season as well.
-Doctors at first thought the pain in the left leg was due to shin splints, but just before the season in 1981, new X-rays revealed Bowie had a stress fracture he had been playing on.
-He was in a cast for 44 weeks.
-But, after removing the cast, the injury did not heal properly.
-Bowie had to have it surgically repaired, with a bone graft.
-As his class had graduated, Bowie applied for and was granted an NCAA medical redshirt to allow him another year of college eligibility.
+During the 1980–81 season, unbeknownst to Bowie at the time, he had suffered an injury to his leg.
+He only got it checked after he had been suffering from significant pain in left lower leg.
+Originally thought to be shin splints, X-rays determined that Bowie had suffered a stress fracture in his left tibia and had been playing on it for much of the time.
+The injury required surgery and cost Bowie his 1981–82 season, and he was in a cast for 44 weeks.
+Unfortunately for him, an examination after the cast was removed determined the fracture had not healed properly and Bowie was forced to undergo bone graft surgery: as a result of that surgery, he missed the entire 1982–83 season as well.
+After not having played in two years, Bowie was now out of collegiate eligibility and needed a medical redshirt from the NCAA to continue playing; this enabled him to return for a final season in 1983–84.